On the representation of Boolean and real functions as Hamiltonians for quantum computing: Discussion and Future Work

-We have derived explicit rules and results for constructing Hamiltonians representing Boolean and pseudo-Boolean functions, and in particular objective functions for constraint satisfaction problems.
-Moreover, we have shown how to construct controlled unitaries at the level of Hamiltonians.
-The goal of these results is to give a toolkit which can be used generally for designing and implementing quantum algorithms for approximate optimization and related applications such as machine learning \cite{verdon2017quantum}, in both the quantum gate model and in quantum annealing.
-Our results give a unified approach to understanding existing problem mappings in the literature, such as those of \cite{hadfield2017quantum,LucasIsingNP}.
+We have shown explicit rules and results for constructing Hamiltonians representing Boolean and pseudo-Boolean functions, including important classes of objective functions for combinatorial optimization.
+Applications include quantum gate-model and quantum annealing approaches to optimization, the simulation of diagonal Hamiltonians, and the construction of penalty or mixer Hamiltonians for problems with hard constraints.
+Moreover, we have shown our results entail quantum circuit constructions for controlled unitaries, in particular, those that reversibly compute a Boolean function in an ancilla register.
+The goal of these results is to give a toolkit which can be used generally towards the design and implementation of a wide range of quantum approaches for optimization, for related applications such as machine learning \cite{verdon2017quantum}, and beyond.
+Our results give a unified view of existing problem mappings in the literature, such as those of \cite{hadfield2019quantum,LucasIsingNP}.